TobisMa/InfoTools/README.md

 ## Johnny
 A web based simulation of a von neumann arcitecture Contains some fix regarding resizing.
 This version runs on [https://tobisma.github.io/Johnny](https://tobisma.github.io/Johnny)
+Look at the README.md for the other changes.
+There were only functionality added and none removed.
+For example are shortcuts supported

 ## RSA
 A simple tool written in python to generate RSA keys and to view the calculation of private keys.